Now is this really a cliche or is it fact?

 As a real estate agent, I can tell you this statement is mostly true.
-It is not just a cliche and I am going to go into why “your first offer is usually your best offer” is often correct.
+It is not just a cliche and I am going to go into why your first offer is the best offer” is often correct.

-All to often sellers will be very adamant when a listing first comes on the market.
+All too often sellers will be very adamant when a listing first comes on the market.
 Activity is good and the home seller is feeling confident.

-First Offer Is Usually Your Best Offer… Why is that?
+First Offer Is The Best Offer… Why is that?

 Then your agent calls and says an offer is coming in!
 It gets sent over to you but it is $20,000 less than your asking price.
 Your heart drops.
 You call your agent wanting to reject it outright.
 Then your agent says you should strongly consider countering the offer and follows up with the dreaded “your first offer is usually your best offer”.
 Ugh you want to ring your agents neck!
 Why are they throwing out a cliche.
 Don’t forget that offer is often negotiated up, so I am talking about the number that is the final and best from the buyer.